dthater/remarkable-templates/README.md

 !
 Be careful when changing system files.
 You can break your system.
 Use backups.

 To install a custom template on your device you'll need to browse its files.
-To find out how to do that see [https://remarkablewiki.com/tech/ssh].
+To find out how to do that see [reMarkable Wiki](https://remarkablewiki.com/tech/ssh).

 To access to the files of your device, use a SFTP tool, like WinSCP, to enter the file system of your reMarkable.